Personal Webpage of Dr. Ruth Douglas Miller

 - Electromagnetic properties of biological tissue

-These are times I promise to be in my office, but please feel free to stop in any time my office door is open.
+These are times I promise to be in my office, but please feel free to stop in any time my office door is open--and to check out the day's artwork.
 If I am busy I will tell you so.
-If we seem to have a perpetual schedule conflict, call or e-mail me to set up an appointment.
+If we seem to have a perpetual schedule conflict, call or e-mail me to set up an appointment

 The following is taken from the Faculty Handbook, Appendix F: "The Honor System is an assumption of trust which accompanies the student in all dealings with fellow students, faculty, and administrators.
 The atmosphere of trust grounded in this assumption of honor enables every student to know his or her word will be taken as true and to compete fairly in the classroom."